freenas/freenas-docs/userguide/intro.rst

 * Docker has been removed as a :ref:`Virtual Machines <VMs>` option.

-* Grub boot loader is supported for virtual machines.
+* Grub boot loader support has been added for virtual machines that will not boot with other loaders.

 * Right-click help dialog has been added to the :ref:`Shell`.